jbob/homepage/content/post/ipv6proxy.md

     xinetd: Service transmission6 failed to start and is deactivated.

 This is because xinetd sees that something is already listening on the (IPv4) port 9091.
-The flags IPv6 doesn't seem to have much of an effect.
+The `flags = IPv6` doesn't seem to have much of an effect.
 Adding:

     bind            = ::